-- a) Undeserved and excessive remuneration sends a negative message to all stakeholders, including the Company's workforce, and causes long term damage to the Company.
-Shareholders expect the Remuneration Committee to ensure that the remuneration structure is appropriate and to exercise relevant discretion to avoid these situations. - b) The Board should explain why the chosen maximum remuneration level is appropriate for the company. - c) The Board as a whole must be cognisant of the pay and conditions in the wider workforce, and should consider the aggregate impact of employee remuneration (including executive director remuneration) on the finances of the company, its investment and capital needs, and dividends to shareholders.
+- i.
+Undeserved and excessive remuneration sends a negative message to all stakeholders, including the company's workforce, and causes long term damage to the company and its reputation.
+Shareholders expect the Remuneration Committee to ensure that the remuneration structure is appropriate. - ii.
+The Remuneration Committee should have appropriate discretion to ensure that remuneration outcomes are commensurate with company performance and are not excessive. - iii.
+The Board should explain why the chosen maximum remuneration level is appropriate for the company and provide a clear rationale for any significant increase to any element of remuneration. - iv.
+The Board as a whole must be cognisant of the pay and conditions in the wider workforce, and should consider the aggregate impact of employee remuneration (including executive director remuneration) on the finances of the company, its investment and capital needs, and dividends to shareholders.